BenHbrt/BenHbrt/README.md

-#Hello, I'm Ben, an aspiring junior web developer based in Prague.
+# Hello, I'm Ben.

+I'm an aspiring junior developer based in Prague.
+After over ten years working as a teacher, I decided to take the plunge and study full-stack web development at a coding bootcamp.
+After the bootcamp, I have coded some portfolio projects and worked on gaining both front-end and back-end certification from Meta on the Coursera platform.

 ## Languages and Tools